How Gallery and Immich relate

 Can I switch back to upstream Immich later?

-Yes, the same way you came in.
-Run Gallery's cleanup script to drop every Gallery-specific table, column, and migration record from the database — your photos and videos are never touched — then swap the two image names back to ghcr.io/immich-app/immich-server and ghcr.io/immich-app/immich-machine-learning, run docker compose pull, and you're back on upstream.
+Yes.
+Gallery ships a one-command cleanup script that drops every Gallery-specific table, column, and migration record from the database — your photos and videos are never touched.
+Run the script, swap the two image names back to ghcr.io/immich-app/immich-server and ghcr.io/immich-app/immich-machine-learning, run docker compose pull, and you're back on upstream.
 Gallery is designed so the door always swings both ways.

 Will Gallery diverge from Immich over time?